-From Prototype to Production: Lessons from Deploying ATL-Trust
+From Prototype to Production: Architectural Lessons from Designing ATL-Trust

-Moving an AI validation framework from a closed-door prototype into a live, high-traffic production environment is fraught with hidden challenges.
-Here are the hard-won lessons from scaling the ATL-Trust architecture.
+Moving an AI validation framework from a conceptual prototype into a live, high-traffic production design model involves scaling challenges.
+Here are the core design lessons from architecting the ATL-Trust core rules engine.

 Lesson 1: Latency is the Enemy of Adoption

 In the lab, a 500ms validation check seems acceptable.
 In production, injecting half a second of latency into thousands of concurrent AI conversations severely degrades the user experience.
-We learned that rewriting our core rules engine in system-level languages (like Rust) was not optional, but essential.
+We identified that implementing the core rules engine in system-level languages (like Rust) is essential to hit latency targets.

 Lesson 2: Graceful Degradation